MinecraftWars/Gringotts/README.md

 ### User commands ###

     /money
 Display your account's current balance.
+Alias `/m`

     /money pay <amount> <player>
 Pay an amount to a player.
 The transaction will only succeed if your account has at least the given amount plus any taxes that apply, and the receiving account has enough capacity for the amount.

+    /money withdraw <amount>
+Withdraw an amount from chest storage into inventory.

+    /money deposit <amount>
+Deposit an amount from inventory into chest storage.

 ### Admin commands ###
     /moneyadmin b <account>